cwloka/SMILER_MATLAB_example/readme.md

 This example organizes files into two subfolders: `images` and `code`.

 The `images` folder contains `stimuli` which provides the input images for the experiment, `distmap` which provides the binary distractor masks, and `targmap` which provides the binary target masks.
-If map logging is turned on, this folder will also contain a `maps` folder after the experiment is run which contains the output of the different saliency algorithms.
+If map logging is turned on, this folder will also contain a `output` folder after the experiment is run which contains example output of the different saliency algorithms, as well as the corresponding noise-degraded images.

 The `code` folder contains all the MATLAB files necessary to conduct the experiment.